Swimming in Lake Windermere – Everything You Need to Know

 Average Water Temperatures

-Water in Lake Windermere stays cold year round.
+Water in Lake Windermere stays cold year-round.

-In summer, it reaches 14 to 15°C in July and August.
+In summer, it reaches 14-15°C in July and August.
 Spring averages 8.1°C, autumn around 11°C, and winter drops to 4.9°C.

 A wetsuit helps in all seasons.
 Warmer months feel best for most swimmers.